intuit/PHP-Payments-SDK/Readme.md

 Each casted object will have the same property names as stated in our API reference: https://developer.intuit.com/app/developer/qbpayments/docs/api/resources/all-entities/charges page,

-If the request is failed due to token expired, server outrage, or invalid request body, use `$response->failed()` method to check if the request failed.
+A call could fail for reasons such as an expired token, server outrage, or invalid request body.
+You can check this by using `$response->failed()`.
 Check with our [Response Interface](https://github.com/intuit/PHP-Payments-SDK/blob/master/src/HttpClients/Response/ResponseInterface.php) for a list of supported operations to diagnose a failed request.

 ## OAuth support

-Developers can use this library to handle OAuth 2.0 protocol.
+Developers can use this library to handle the OAuth 2.0 protocol.
 It supports:
-- Generating Authorization URL
+- Generating the Authorization URL
 `generateAuthCodeURL(string $scope, string $userDefinedState = "state") : string`
-- Getting OAuth2 Bearer Token
+- Getting the OAuth 2.0 Bearer Token
 `createRequestToExchange(string $code) : RequestInterface`
 - Getting User Info
 `createRequestForUserInfo(string $accessToken) : RequestInterface`
-- Refreshing OAuth2 Token
+- Refreshing the OAuth 2.0 Token
 `createRequestToRefresh(string $refreshToken) : RequestInterface`
-- Revoking OAuth2 Token
+- Revoking the OAuth 2.0 Token
 `createRequestToRevoke(string $token)`
-- Migrating tokens from OAuth1.0 to OAuth2
+- Migrating tokens from OAuth 1.0 to OAuth 2.0
 `createRequestToMigrateToken(string $consumerKey, string $consumerSecret, string $oauth1AccessToken, string $oauth1TokenSecret, string $scopes) : RequestInterface`

-In order to use OAuth 2, developers will need to create two objects
+In order to use OAuth 2.0, developers will need to create two objects
  - OAuth2Authenticator : used to create OAuth 2.0 related request
  - PaymentClient: used to send OAuth 2.0 related request